 All interested institutions and stakeholders are invited to contact coordinator Paolo Nesi at email@example.com .
 See also the Affiliation Agreement web page in which you can get info and advantages to join ECLAP, such as creating your distribution channel/group, share and promote your content on ECLAP and Europeana.
 More then the 90% of the ECLAP content is indexed in Europeana, while the real content file is only accessible on ECLAP service portal.

 ECLAP is creating a best practice network, making use of advanced database and delivery tools for the production and dissemination of the rich multilingual European heritage.
 This will result in cultural enrichment and promotion of European culture, and in improvements in learning and research in the field of performing arts.
-ECLAP is co-funded by the European Union ICT Policy Support Programme as part of the Competitiveness and Innovation Framework Programme, Theme CIP-ICT-PSP.2009.2.2, Grant Agreement N° 250481.
+ECLAP started as a co-funded project by the European Union ICT Policy Support Programme as part of the Competitiveness and Innovation Framework Programme, Theme CIP-ICT-PSP.2009.2.2, Grant Agreement N° 250481.
+ECLAP project phase complted in September 2013.
 All interested institutions and stakeholders are invited to register, and to see the Affiliation Agreement web page in which you can get all the needed information.

 to registered users and partners many functionalities and facilities, such as: